 Acupuncture is a common alternative therapy for clinical treatment of insomnia.
 As the underlying mechanism is yet unclear, its efficacy is often considered as placebo effect.
 To clarify whether acupuncture treatment of insomnia is only due to its placebo effect, a systematic review and a meta-analysis were designed based on the comparison between acupuncture and sham acupuncture.

-Compared to the sham groups, acupuncture significantly decreased the PSQI score (P<0.0001).
-A subgroup analysis showed that the selection of sham acupuncture methods did not affect the results of PSQI.
-A subgroup of two trials with a total of 141 participants with major depressive disorder did not show any significant reductions in total PSQI scores (P=0.11).
-In addition, a significant difference was detected in the change of Insomnia Severity Index (ISI) scores (362 adult patients, 4 trials) between acupuncture and sham acupuncture (P<0.0001).
-The PSG and actigraphy data from acupuncture and the sham did not reveal any significant differences in the sleep structure changes.
+Compared to the sham groups, acupuncture significantly decreased the PSQI score (P<0.0001). a subgroup analysis showed that the selection of sham acupuncture methods did not affect results psqi. two trials with total 141 participants major depressive disorder show any significant reductions in psqi scores (p=0.11). addition, difference was detected change insomnia severity index (isi) (362 adult patients, 4 trials) between and (p<0.0001). psg actigraphy data from reveal differences sleep structure changes.

 For the selection of sham acupuncture, both methods performed similarly in a clinical setting.
 Moreover, insomnia patients with major depression disorder were not recommended to use only acupuncture treatment.